 II.
 Record a video of yourself presenting your research in three minutes or less.
 (See video format requirements below.)

 III.
-By August 7 (11:59 p.m., PDT), upload your video to a designated UCSF Box account.
-Only those individuals who have completed step I above will be invited to upload their entry to the UCSF Box account.
+By midnight on Tuesday, August 14, upload your video to a designated UCSF Box folder.
+Only those individuals who have completed step I above will be invited to upload their entry to the UCSF Box folder.

 a.
 In regard to talk format, the same rules apply for the videotaped presentation as apply for the live presentation at the event on September 19.
 (See the rules for live presentation and judging criteria below.)